chongkan/domainLookup/README.md

 ## Database:

-- There are migrations in place for you to manually create the DB, but due to time constraints and the nature of this project, I have simply removed the dbs from the gitignore file and added them both to the repo.
+- There are migrations in place for you to manually create the DB (in the migrations folder), but due to time constraints and the nature of this project, I have simply removed the dbs from the gitignore file and added them both to the repo.

 - Verify your hosts file, add the vagrant IP to your hosts files if not present.

-- Navigate to http://chongkan.src (or the domain you condigured) in your browser.
+- Navigate to http://chongkan.src (or the domain you configured) in your browser.

 ## Unit Testing